10 Smallest Towns in Michigan

 Michigan Challenge: Visit the 10 smallest towns in Michigan.
-How many of these tiny towns have you been to?
+Let us know in the comments which of these small Michigan towns you have visited.

 Michigan is truly one of the most beautiful states in the nation.
 Especially when it comes to our tiny towns.
 Most of the 10 smallest towns in Michigan can be found in the Northern portion of the lower peninsula or near the thumb of the mitten.
 Except for one cool Southwest Michigan town.
 All population estimates for the 10 smallest Michigan towns below come from the United States Census Bureau.

 With an estimated population of only 798 residents in 2019, Gobles grabs the 10 spot.
-Gobles is known for having some of the most delicious pizza in Van Buren County with Nino's Pizza.
+Gobles is known for having some of the most delicious pizzas in Van Buren County with Nino's Pizza.
 Gobles also has its own Urban Legend.
+Get more info on Gobles by clicking here.

 Caseville had an estimated population of only 798 residents in 2018.
 This tiny town sits close to the thumb tip of the mitten.
 Caseville is known for its 10-day Cheeseburger Festival.